vercel/community/README.md

 ## Community Discussions

 The Vercel Community Discussions enables developers to ask questions to the community or make suggestions to the team.
 Before you jump in, let's make sure you're in the right place.
-Please [check out the welcome guide](https://github.com/vercel/community/discussions/1) and consult our [support terms](https://vercel.com/legal/support-terms).
+Please [check out the welcome guide](https://github.com/vercel/community/discussions/1), [code of conduct](https://github.com/vercel/community/blob/main/.github/CODE_OF_CONDUCT.md) and consult our [support terms](https://vercel.com/legal/support-terms).